HaroldMills/Vesper/docs/installation.rst

 your recordings, view the resulting clips in clip albums, annotate them with species classifications, etc.

-If you would like to use BirdVoxDetect with Vesper, you will need to install BirdVoxDetect separately in its own Conda environment.
+If you would like to use BirdVoxDetect with Vesper, install BirdVoxDetect separately in its own Conda environment.
 The environment must have a name of the form:

         birdvoxdetect-<version number>